ealush/vest/README.md

 - 🧠 Vest is really easy to learn.
 You can take your existing knowledge of unit tests and transfer it to validations.
 - ✏️ Vest takes into account user interaction and warn only validations.
 - 🧱 Your validations are structured, making it very simple to read and write.
 All validation files look the same.
-- 🖇 Your validation logic is separate from your feature logic, preventing the spaghetti code that's usually involved with writing validations.
+- 🖇 Your validation logic is separated from your feature logic, preventing the spaghetti code that's usually involved with writing validations.
 - 🧩 Validation logic is easy to share and reuse across features.

-**Vest is an evolution of [Passable](https://github.com/fiverr/passable) by Fiverr.**